-You can only change your Medicare Advantage and Part D plans during this time without answering many health questions.
+You can only change your Medicare Advantage and Part D plans during this time without answering any health questions.

-The fall Medicare Open Enrollment is for any Medicare beneficiary enrolled in Medicare Parts A and B. You can switch or enroll in Medicare Part C or D plans during this Annual Enrollment Period.
+The fall Medicare Open Enrollment is for any Medicare beneficiary enrolled in Parts A and B. You can switch or enroll in Part C or D plans during this Annual Enrollment Period.